phil294/GitLG/README.md

  - Show stashes
  - Green/red insertions/deletion stats

-Note that the theming and colors may be suboptimal at times, they definitely need some revision.

 ## Configuration

 You can set `"git-log--graph.folder"` to some desired *absolute* path in which a .git folder is located.
 Multi-root workspaces (multiple or nested folders) are currently not supported.
 If this option is not specified, the root of the first available workspace folder is used.